For Emergencies Call ISP Dispatch at *ISP (*477)

 Meridian, ID 83642

-All evidence must be in a sealed condition and in appropriate packaging when submitted to ISPFS Acceptable packaging and evidence status is outlined in detail.
+All evidence must be in a sealed condition and in appropriate packaging when submitted to ISPFS acceptable packaging and evidence status is outlined in detail.

 • Improperly sealed evidence shipped to the lab will be returned to the submitting agency for remediation.
 Improperly sealed evidence submitted in person must be corrected before the laboratory will accept it.

 • Any additional forensic science work needed on the submitted electronic item (i.e. latent prints, DNA) must be selected in pre-log and communicated to ISPFS evidence staff upon submission.
-ISPFS will coordinate the processing order with the submitting agency and ISP CCU.
+ISPFS will coordinate the processing order with the submitting agency and ISP DFU.

 ver: 3.5.2a | last updated: